mmeidlinger/lut_ldpc_vhdl/README.md

 All remaining parameters are derived from the parity-check matrix of the code and the remaining loaded files.
 The generated VHDL files can be found in the `TopLevelDecoder` folder.

 ## VHDL Code Simulation
 The compilation scripts for the LUT-based decoder and adder-based decoder (`compile.sh`) are provided in `ModelSim/BIN_Decoder` and `ModelSim/BIN_DecoderAdder`.
-Once the HDL files have been compiled into the work library, the simulation is run by running the scrips (`run.sh`), provided in simillar directories.
+Once the HDL files have been compiled into the work library, the simulation is run by running the scrips (`run.sh`), provided in simillar directories, as 'source run.sh'.
+Note that you need to update the variables: VCOM, VLIB, VSIM, in the scripts according to your ModelSim installation.
 The in/out stimulis are provided in `ModelSim/OUT` directory.

 # Referencing